mtcextendee/mautic-limiter-bundle/README.md

-# Limiter for Mautic 3
+# Limiter for Mautic 3 and Mautic 2

-_If you're interest Limiter for Mautic 2, please contact me._
+_Download link for Mautic 2 is included in the package in  **mautic2-version.md** file_.

 This plugin disable Mautic features after extend limit of number of identified contacts.
 You can hide create new contact, new email, campaigns or editation too.